Circular Game Asset Platform Design

 Background

-Game development creates vast numbers of digital assets, most of which are discarded or left unused after projects.
-With LootCycle, I explored how circular economy principles can address this issue by designing a platform for affordable storage, reuse, and monetization of game assets.
-My work focused on concept development, user flows, and interface design.
+Game development produces vast volumes of digital assets—models, textures, animations, sound files—many of which are used once and then forgotten.
+Through LootCycle, I explored how circular economy principles can be applied to digital production by designing a platform that enables affordable storage, reuse, and monetization of unused game assets.

 Problem Statement